amrashraf-web/Project_App/README.md

   - Click the "Add webhook" button to save your webhook configuration.

 ### 5.2 Configure Jenkins Job
-  1. - Click Create Job
+  1. - In Jenkins Page Click Create Job
   2. - In Enter an item name Field Put Any Name For Pipeline
   3. - Choose Pipeline
   4. - Click Ok